Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: Evaluation of NDN's DDoS Resilience

-In DDoS mitigation, collateral damage may ruin the legitimate traffic sent from the compromised devices.
-As a real-world example, IoT devices compromised as part of the Mirai botnet will generate attacking traffic to the DDoS target, but these IoT devices still function as expected, e.g., a smart home device still communicate with the IoT service provider normally.
-FITT throttles Interest traffic at a granularity of the name prefix.

-We evaluate FITT in terms of the granularity of the traffic throttling.
-We simulate that 60 clients are compromised to attack the $P$ with 100 Interests/s sending rate; at the same time, the clients keep the normal communication with another service provider $P'$ at the reasonable rate of 20 Interests/s.
+In DDoS mitigation, collateral damage may ruin the legitimate traffic sent from the compromised devices. \sysname throttles Interest traffic at a granularity of flow under a specific name prefix.
+We evaluate \sysname in terms of the granularity of the traffic throttling.
+We reuse the simulation settings of the two-victim scenario to let all the attackers not only attack $P$ with Valid-D Interests at 100 pkt/s but also keep the normal communication with another service provider $P'$ at the reasonable rate of 20 Interests/s.
 In this case, the attacking traffic will overwhelm $P$ but the legitimate traffic will not go beyond the capacity of $P'$.
-As shown in the Figure~\ref{fig:granularity-ddos}, compared with the two-victim scenario where traffic to both $P$ and $P'$ will be throttled, FITT only squelches clients' traffic under $P$ while the traffic towards $P'$ will not be affected.
+As shown in the Figure~\ref{fig:granularity-ddos}, compared with the two-victim scenario where traffic to both $P$ and $P'$ will be throttled, in this simulation, \sysname only squelches clients' traffic under $P$ while the traffic towards $P'$ will not be affected.